Examination

 • When will I be notified if I am eligible to take the examination?

-Review page two of the job announcement which provides the date of the exam.
-After you have submitted your application and the Recruiting Analyst has determined that the minimum qualifications have been met, you will receive an email at the email address you provided on your application.
-This email notification is generally sent approximately one week before the examination notifying you of your exam date, time and location.
+After you have submitted your application and the Human Resources Analyst has determined that the minimum qualifications have been met, you will receive an email to the email address you provided on your application.
+Subsequently, a separate email notification regarding the examination process will be sent to you approximately one week before the exam.

 • When will I receive my exam scores?

-Exam scores will be emailed to you within 1-2 weeks of taking the examination, larger exams may take up to 4 weeks to score.
+Exam results will be emailed to you within 1-2 weeks of taking the examination.

 • What is an examination and why do I have to take one?